 “To apply for a semester exchange, internship, study abroad program or volunteering position, students need to submit an Expression of Interest before the closing dates,” Adam said.
 You can find more details on the University website for dates, deadlines and a step-by-step guide to get you started.

-In no time at all, you’ll be exploring the countryside in Nice, swimming in Santorini, sipping tea in the Cotswolds, volunteering your time to helping various communities throughout the globe, or interning in Tokyo.
+In no time at all, you’ll be exploring the countryside in Nice, swimming in Santorini, sipping tea in the Cotswolds, volunteering your time to help various communities throughout the globe, or interning in Tokyo.

 Wherever your overseas study, volunteering or internship program takes you, remember to make the most of the experience.